 2. Right-click inside the destination folder where you wish to copy the files and select Copywhiz–>Paste Advanced:

-5. You can save the selected files as a Copywhiz project and schedule a backup of the same set of files by clicking on ‘Paste later (Schedule)’ button.
-Once clicked, the following Window will appear that will let you to set your preferred backup frequency.
-After setting your preferred frequency click on ‘Schedule Now’ so that Copywhiz automatically run the projects at a specified time for taking backups.
+5. You can save the selected files as a Copywhiz project and schedule a backup of the same set of files by clicking on the ‘Paste later (Schedule)’ button.
+Once clicked, the following Window will appear that will let you set your preferred backup frequency.
+After setting your preferred frequency, click on ‘Schedule Now’ so that Copywhiz automatically runs the projects at a specified time for taking backups.

 It uses Windows Task Scheduler to schedule your backups.
 Configure Copywhiz to copy files at a particular time.

 Using Copywhiz’s scheduling capability, you can back up your files every week, every day, or even every hour.
 It can be used as a complete file backup solution.